ricardolopes86/eks-terraform-tw/README.md

 ## How to use this project

 ### Initial setup
+1. Your AWS credentials should be stored at the `~/.aws/credentials`.
+You can choose to create it manually or you can install `awscli` from `pip`, run the command `aws configure` and answer the questions to properly configure this file;
+2. The IAM Role defined with proper accesses.
+For simplicity purposes, I decided to use my root AWS account with `Admin` rights in order to avoid any further issues with IAM Roles;
+3. Terraform installed;
+4. (Optional) The microservices should be built in your machine.
+In order to build it, follow the steps in this [git repository section](https://github.com/ThoughtWorksInc/infra-problem#building);
+5. (Optional) Once you build, copy each artifact to the proper microservice folder, it should be at the same level as your Dockerfile;

 ### Running the Terraform modules
 To deploy the k8s cluster together with the application deployments, you should follow the very straight forward steps: